dhisonp/ardent-design/ARDENT_DESIGN.md

 ### Dividers

 Hairline rules.
-Can be muted (gray.200) or strong (gray.900) depending on emphasis needed.
+Default dividers use gray.900 (harsh, high-contrast).
+Can be made thicker with the strong variant (gray.900, 2px).

 ---